 We consider the following form of the nonlinear RO (c.f. \cite{Jin20review, Vialard25}):

 \begin{linenomath*}

 \end{linenomath*}

-The variables $T_E$ and $h$ represent SSTA in the eastern Pacific and an arbitrary OHCA, with units of [K] and [m], respectively.
+The variables $T_E$ and $h$ represent SSTA in the eastern Pacific and an equatorial OHCA, still to be appropriately defined, with units of K and m, respectively.
 For $T_E$, we will consider the Niño 3 index, as shown in Figure~\ref{fig:observations}, rather than the Niño 3.4 index, since the Niño 3 index exhibits higher skewness, making ENSO's asymmetric features more clearly distinguishable \citep{An04a, Hayashi17}.
-The choice of OHCA as a state variable will be discussed in the following section.
-The linear parameters—$R$, $F_1$, $\varepsilon$, and $F_2$—correspond to the positive Bjerknes feedback, delayed oceanic feedback efficiency, ocean adjustment rate, and recharge/discharge efficiency, with units of [month$^{-1}$], [K$\cdot$m$^{-1}\cdot$month$^{-1}$], [month$^{-1}$], and [m$\cdot$K$^{-1}\cdot$month$^{-1}$], respectively.
+The best choice of OHCA as a state variable will be discussed in the following section.
+The linear parameters—$R$, $F_1$, $\varepsilon$, and $F_2$—correspond to the Bjerknes feedback, delayed oceanic feedback efficiency, ocean adjustment rate, and recharge/discharge efficiency, with units of month$^{-1}$, K$\cdot$m$^{-1}\cdot$month$^{-1}$, month$^{-1}$, and m$\cdot$K$^{-1}\cdot$month$^{-1}$, respectively.
 When $R$ includes seasonal modulation, it is expressed as

 \begin{linenomath*}

 \end{linenomath*}